-What is the FTP bike test?
+What is FTP Cycling?

 Definition of FTP (Functional Threshold Power)